SCRT-HQ/VaporShell/docs/glossary/Add-VSPinpointCampaignSchedule.md

 ```

 ### -EndTime
-The scheduled time, in ISO 8601 format, for the campaign to end.
+The scheduled time, in ISO 8601 format, when the campaign ended or will end.

 Documentation: http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-pinpoint-campaign-schedule.html#cfn-pinpoint-campaign-schedule-endtime
 PrimitiveType: String